The best hotels in Peja

 City Center hotels stay open year-round and drop 25-35% in price.
 Hotel Pariz in City Center at around $120-160/night in winter is a serious deal for what you get.
 The Patriarchate of Peć is open in winter with far smaller crowds than summer.
 If you want Peja without the tour buses, January is actually underrated.

-Peja's best neighborhoods
+Peja's best hotel regions

 City Center is the default for most visitors and it works fine, but Rugova Canyon is where the real experience is.
 If you can stretch to $120+/night, staying near the canyon entrance or up in the mountains is a completely different trip.